ZisisFl/content-based-image-search/README.md

 pip install -r base_requirements.txt
 ```

 File `base_requirements.txt` contains all packages you need to install for this project except tensorflow related ones.
-This is because this project was developed in a Apple M1 machine and requires different process for install tensorflow.
+This is because this project was developed in a Apple M1 machine and requires a different process to install tensorflow.

 For Apple M1 do the following:
 ```sh